ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/workflow-execution.md

 <details>
 <summary><strong>▶ Step 1 — Apache Access Logs: Detecting Web Enumeration Activity</strong><br>
+→ simulating web attack enumeration and writing a Python parset to detect suspicious events
 </summary><br>

-**Objective**
-Simulate web attack enumeration (404 spikes, admin path scans) and write a Python parser to detect and identify reconnaissance-style behavior such as repeated requests to administrative paths and elevated volumes of 404 responses.
+**Objective:** Simulate web attack enumeration (404 spikes, admin path scans) and write a Python parser to detect and identify reconnaissance-style behavior such as repeated requests to administrative paths and elevated volumes of 404 responses.

 This phase includes both dataset preparation and parsing logic development, since controlled input data is required to validate that detection logic behaves as expected.